public abstract class AbstractSequentialList<E> extends AbstractList<E>

 To implement a list the programmer needs only to extend this class and

-provide implementations for the listIterator
+provide implementations for the listIterator and size

 methods.
 For an unmodifiable list, the programmer need only implement the

-list iterator's hasNext
+list iterator's hasNext, next, hasPrevious,

-and index
+previous and index methods.

 For a modifiable list the programmer should additionally implement the list

-method.
+iterator's set method.
 For a variable-size list the programmer

-should additionally implement the list iterator's remove
+should additionally implement the list iterator's remove and

-add
+add methods.

 The programmer should generally provide a void (no argument) and collection

-constructor, as per the recommendation in the Collection
+constructor, as per the recommendation in the Collection interface

 specification.